ttamayo/Autotitrator/README.md

 * If it is possible before connecting everything to a single power supply, test everything with a regular wall power source.
 (It might not be possible with the steeper pumps).

-* For building a propotipe it is ok, to use jumpers and alligators, after that use a permaboard or/and use a more permanent wired.
+* For building a propotype it is ok to use jumpers and alligators, after that use a permaboard or/and use a more permanent wiring.

 * Check frequently if the voltage and current is the adequate.